Agent Agreement – Terms and Conditions

 12.7 Risk Assessment

 The PPSC references the RCMP Harmonized Threat and Risk Assessment Methodology (a four step process) as one of its guidance tools in assessing threats.
-As such, the PPSC employs the following approach in regard to the EPP:
+As such, the PPSC employs the following approach in regard to the PP:

 12.8 Post Incident Monitoring